E-B-Manohar/Face-Detection-using-OpenCV/README.md

 6. Model Performance w.r.t precision, recall, f1 score.
 7. Testing the model to detect faces in an unseen random image downloaded from internet.

-Output file of the detected faces in the online image.
+Output file of the detected faces in the online image: Output_54.PNG

+## Next:
+Recognizing the detected faces.